jakubtomsu/odin-steamworks/README.md

 4. Put `steam_api64.dll` next to your exe.
 5. (debug-only) Create a `steam_appid.txt` with the text `480`.
 Do not ship this with your game.

+Take a look at the [example](example/example.odin) to see the API usage.

 ## About the generator
 The generator uses the `steamworks_api.json` to generate a single source file.
 The file has to be manually edited, because the generator just doesn't handle everything. (`steamworks/steamworks.odin` is already edited and ready to go)